Want more stories like this?

 - Prescribed (or controlled) fire, oftentimes in combination with grazing, can be used to control brushy vegetation and invasive species like multiflora rose and honeysuckle that are problematic for prairie and other grassland managers.

-- Forest managers use fire to keep forests healthy by reducing dead vegetation, killing forest pests, controlling invasive species and stimulating desired tree regeneration such as oaks.
+- Forest managers use fire to keep forests healthy by reducing dead vegetation, killing forest pests, controlling invasive species, and stimulating the regeneration of desired tree species such as oaks.

-- As Native Americans did before settlers arrived, land managers today use fire to maintain grasslands, forests and wetland habitats for wildlife including turkey and other game species by modifying cover and food quality and volume.
+- As Native Americans did before settlers arrived and continue to do today, land managers use fire to maintain grasslands, forests, and wetland habitats for wildlife including turkey and other game species by modifying cover and food quality and volume.

 Prescribed fire is conducted by a team of highly skilled and experienced professionals and volunteers.
 A “burn boss” organizes and supervises the event around a written plan and schedule.
-Strict safety procedures provide for the safety of the crew, nearby residents and private property.
-Conditions such as weather, wind and drought factors must be right before a fire is lit.
+Strict safety procedures provide for the safety of the crew, nearby residents, and private property.
+Conditions such as weather, wind, and humidity must be right before a fire is lit.

 Some crew members will light a line of fire using drip torches.
-Others drive trucks or ATVs carrying equipment and water to be used to control the burn.
+Others drive trucks or ATVs carrying equipment and water to be used to monitor the burn.